19hours/sg-statutes/Acts/Police Force Act.md

 (f) wilfully interrupting, obstructing or disturbing any disciplinary proceeding before a disciplinary officer or a committee of inquiry.

-22\.
+22.

 Engaging in trade or other employment without the permission of the Commissioner.

+23.

+Failing, without reasonable excuse, to submit to —

+(a) a medical or dental examination or test;

+(b) inoculation, vaccination or immunisation; or

+(c) medical or dental treatment,

+where required to by the Commissioner.

+[Act 53 of 2018 wef 01/02/2019]

 ## LEGISLATIVE SOURCE KEY